November 10, 2023 – January 7, 2024

 It’s the Most Magical Time of the Year!
-The Holiday Season begins at the Disneyland Resorts on November 10.
+The Disneyland Christmas Holiday Season begins at the Disneyland Resort on November 10, 2023.
 During the holidays, guests will experience festive cheer as the entire resort transforms into a winter wonderland filled with seasonal attractions, joyful entertainment, jolly décor and themed treats that make every day feel like a holiday.
 There are many great holiday activities including the Christmas Parade, ‘Believe … in Holiday Magic’ Fireworks and snowfall in Disneyland Park.

 “A Christmas Fantasy” Parade